monicagiraldochica/bash_tutorial/content9.md

 C11137439
 ```

-If you wanted to include the line number for each match, you can add the flag -n:
+If you wanted to include the line number for each match, you can add the flag `-n`:

 ```bash
 $ grep -n "C11137439" *